Beat the shin splints

 Bolton physio Andy Mitchell on how to prevent that lower-leg agony

-Pain and inflammation typically affects an area six inches above the ankle joint, on the inside of the shin bone.
+So, where is it hurting then?Pain and inflammation typically affects an area six inches above the ankle joint, on the inside of the shin bone.
 The area is tender when pressure is applied.

-The calf muscles have become inflamed as a result of repeatedly pulling on the inside of the shin bone.
+What’s the issue?The calf muscles have become inflamed as a result of repeatedly pulling on the inside of the shin bone.
 This continual loading is what causes the area to become swollen and painful.

 Don’t worry, it isn’t going to kill you…A rusty amateur player will pick up this injury when they suddenly take up a new fitness regime, whereas a semi-professional or full-time professional suffers from shin splits after putting serious mileage or training load through the body.
 For the amateur player, seven to 10 days of rest and the application of RICE (rest, ice, compression, elevation) should treat the injury.
 If the injury occurs in the serious athlete, rest and RICE should be applied, as well as a change to their training loads in order to reduce the stress going through the inside of their shin bones.